Alvin Curran

 The Last Dance

 Spare Ribs And Short Circuits (2001), solo performance for sampler and midi keyboard.
 On Oasis: Music from Mills 2001.
 CD004.
 Oakland, 2001.
-See discography; Listen to an excerpt
+See discography Listen to an excerpt

 Inner Cities 9 (2001), for piano solo.
 First performance Reinier van Houdt, Rotterdam 11/2001.
-Duration 28 min.
+Duration 28'.
 Score sample page See discography.

 Four Flukes (2001), recorder quartet (2 tenor, bass, contrabass), percussion.
 First performance Apsara recorder quartet, Louvain Music Festival.

 Under The Fig Tree II (2000), for alto flute, bass flute, piccolo, mezzo soprano, harp, piano, sampling keyboard, electronics, percussion, whistling teakettle, Balinese whirley-gig, jump rope toy, child's drum machine.
-Duration 30:56.
+Duration 30'.
 First performance Wireworks, Muenster, October 2000.

 Balinese whirley-gig - photo S. Levenstein

 Rose of Beans II (2000), for violin, cello, flute, clarinet, trumpet, trombone, piano, percussion.
+Duration 22'.
 First performance eNsemble, St. Petersburg 2009.
-Listen to excerpt 1 excerpt 2.
+Score sample page (1) sample page (5) Listen to excerpt 1 excerpt 2.

 Ritorno Alla Città (2000), for improvising ensemble and electronics.
 First performance with Stefano Zorzanello, Paolo Angeli, Daniela Cattivelli, Pierangelo Galantino, Olivia Bignardi, and musicians from the Banda Roncati, for an multimedia installation by Umberto Bignardi, Bologna, November 2000.